vikramy/get-with-git/README.md

 ### Create your account on GitHub.com

-For the purpose of this and future sessions of Tech Crunch Munch, please create a new account on GitHub using icf- as the prefix, followed by your first initial and last name:
+If you don’t already have one (or don’t want to use an existing personal account) please create a GitHub account with your icfi email address.
+For the user name use icf- as the prefix, followed by your first initial and last name:

 e.g. Jeff Heinrichs
 icf-jheinrichs